vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_16-automatic-device-management.md

     > **IMPORTANT**: Since this lab simulates both the device and the firmware update process rather than downloading actual firmware from the cloud to a physical device and rebooting, it can be helpful to review the code used to simulate the process.

-    The Main method uses **s_deviceConnectionString** to create a **DeviceClient** instance that connects to IoT Hub.
-The deviceClient object is then passed between methods of the simulated device app so that the app is able to access and report device twin property updates.
+    Notice that the Main method uses **s_deviceConnectionString** to create a **DeviceClient** instance that connects to IoT Hub.
+The deviceClient object can be passed between methods of the simulated device app so that the app is able to access and report device twin property updates.

     The **InitDevice** method simulates the bootup cycle of the device and reports the current firmware by updating the device twin via the **UpdateFWUpdateStatus** method.